TITLE 77: PUBLIC HEALTH

 a) Coverage.
 This Part shall apply to all non-community public water systems.

-1) Consists only of distribution and storage facilities (and does not have any collection and treatment facilities).
+1) Consists only of distribution and storage facilities (and does not have any collection and treatment facilities);

 d) Permit to Construct.
 A permit to construct a non-community public water system must be obtained from the Department prior to construction.
-Where a water well is to be constructed, altered or extended, a permit fee, which is established in Section 920.130 of the Illinois Water Well Construction Code, shall be required for the water well.
+When a water well is to be constructed, altered or extended, a permit fee, which is established in Section 920.130 of the Water Well Construction Code, shall be required for the water well.

 e) Permit to Alter or Extend.
 A permit for any major alteration of, or extension to, a non-community public water system must be obtained from the Department prior to construction.